mohbadar/anar-core/README.md

 ### Library for shared functionalities

-These are the mostly used functions in the system which include:
+These are shared functionalities in the framework which include:

 - Services Name
 - Common Annotations